rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/AppleButterBourbonSauce.rst

 Directions
 ----------

-1. Heat olive oil in a small saucepan over medium heat.
-Add onions and cook until soft, about five minutes.
-Add garlic and cook for an additional one minute.
-Add bourbon and stir until absorbed, followed by apple butter, ketchup, Dijon, vinegar, Worcestershire sauce, brown sugar, cinnamon, salt and pepper.
-Bring mixture to a boil and reduce heat to low.
-Simmer for 35 minutes, stirring occasionally.
+1. Heat the olive oil in a small saucepan over medium heat.
+Add the onions and cook until soft, about five minutes.
+Add the garlic and cook one minute more.
+Add the bourbon and stir until absorbed, then stir in the apple butter, ketchup, Dijon, vinegar, Worcestershire sauce, brown sugar, cinnamon, salt and pepper.
+Bring to a boil, then reduce heat to low.
+Simmer until thickened, 35 minutes, stirring occasionally.